bopen/c3s_430a_ecde_page_text/content/markdown/consolidated/Thermal_comfort_indices_-_Universal_thermal_climate_index,_1979-2019.md

 The universal thermal climate index (UTCI) is computed using data from the ECMWF ERA5 reanalysis and is part of the ERA5-HEAT (Human thErmAl comforT) dataset.

 **Supporting Information**
 The data was collated on behalf of the Copernicus Climate Change Service (C3S).
-Further information about this indicator can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/derived-utci-historical?tab=overview).
+Further information about this index can be found in the C3S documentation resources in the [Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/derived-utci-historical?tab=overview).

 ***

 **Visualisation and Navigation**
 The universal thermal climate index (UTCI) based on the ERA5-HEAT dataset is presented for each month and year from 1979 to 2019.

-UTCI statistics are also available via the "Explore in Detail" button as national and sub-national area-means for which time series data can be plotted.
+UTCI statistics are also available via the "Explore in Detail" button as national, sub-national and trans-national area-means for which time series data can be plotted.

 |title|subtitle|popUpText|
 | :--- | :--- | :--- |